Your cart is currently empty!

 Additions to the Authorized Chant Repertory

 Early sequentia melismas often featured repeated internal phrases, a strategy that helped singers commit them to memory.
-Frankish musicians introduced another important mnemonic device with lasting artistic consequences: they began adding texts to these melismatic chants, transforming them into syllabic hymns.
+Frankish musicians introduced another important mnemonic device with lasting artistic consequences: they began adding texts to these melismatic chants, known as prosulating, transforming them into syllabic hymns.
 This innovation sparked a remarkable era of new devotional song, flourishing over three centuries and reaching its height in twelfth-century France.

 Tropes